liupengsay/PyIsTheBestLang/README.md

 [PyIsTheBestLang](https://www.luogu.com.cn/user/1184053)

 ***
-# Thanks for Reading, and Good Luck on Training！
+## Thanks for Reading, and Good Luck on Training
 ***